pefreeman/USCOTS-2025/README.md

 might want to have your students complete.
 Feel free to download and amend these files!

-The material in these files are also repackaged in the `R Shiny` app `multinomial_app.R`.
+Much of the material in these files are also packaged in the `R Shiny` app `multinomial_app.R`.